DrKenHo/Py_SSBDapi/README.md

 Original contributors: Kenneth H.L.
 Ho, Yukako Tohsato, Koji Kyoda, Shuichi Onami

 ## Synopsis
+* **NOTE:** The current version is no longer compatible with the current SSBD version 3.0 REST API.
+A newer version of the Python API interface will be released shortly.

 * **Py_SSBDapi** repository contains a reference implementation of Python SSBD API using SSBD REST API (see  **SSBDapi.ipynb** and **SSBDapi.py**)